GNOME/libadwaita/doc/named-colors.md

 These colors are used for header bars and similar widgets, generally attached to the top or bottom sides of a window.
 The full list of widgets using them:

+- [class@ToolbarView] uses it for the top and bottom bars
 - [class@HeaderBar] except with the
   [`.flat`](style-classes.html#flat-header-bar) style class
 - [class@TabBar] except with the